Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to something or someone visually attractive but with little depth or substance.
-The phrase doesn’t literally refer to candy for the eyes but figuratively describes something pleasing to look at, often in a superficial way.
+The idiom doesn’t literally refer to candy for the eyes but figuratively describes something pleasing to look at, often in a superficial way.

 Origin: